petzku/Aegisub-Scripts/README.md

 The unscrambling mode allows users to optionally specify how many frames a letter should stay static (i.e. displaying as itself instead of a random letter) before the next letter appears.
 This is one frame for the normal `Unscramble/line` macro, half of the letter's "duration" for `Unscramble/half` (rounded down), and `Unscramble/N static` allows the user to specify a number of frames.
 There is also a mode named `Unscramble/N fade` that makes the letters fade in over a given number of frames.

-As of 0.6.0, the script also retimes any (two- or three-arg) `\t`s and (six-arg) `\move`s.
+As of 0.6.1, also retimes any `\t`s, `\move`s, and `\fad`/`\fade`s, transforming them into the complex forms where necessary (depends on petzku.util to do this).
 Actually computing the resulting values would be hilariously out of scope.
 Just hope the renderer doesn't have a problem with times outside the current line (they shouldn't).

 ## Libraries